 The state finances Estonian film production mainly through the Estonian Film Institute and Cultural Endowment.
 In addition to that, film-makers can apply for aid from the European Union programmes.

-The Ministry of Culture has concluded film production agreements with Israel and South Korea.
-The state has increased support to export and internationalisation (incl. production, export, international co-production).
+The Ministry of Culture has entered into a film production agreement with France, Israel and South Korea.
+State support for export and internationalisation (including production, export and international co-production) has increased.